ShaielVistuch/Matlab-Pure-Tone-Removal/README.md

 % I is the index of M place in the vector X<br />
 w0 = omega(I);
 <br /><br />
-Then, we made three different filters to remove the w0 frequency.
+Then, we made three different filters to remove noise using the w_0 frequency.